 Invest in development and growth

-On top of investing in formal L&D programmes, mentoring programmes offer an amazing opportunity for Gen Z employees to learn from more experienced leaders, and vice versa.
-These kinds of informal development programmes are incredibly beneficial to the mentee, mentor and organisation overall.
+On top of investing in formal learning and development programs, mentoring programs offer an amazing opportunity for Gen Z employees to learn from more experienced leaders, and vice versa.
+These kinds of informal development programs are incredibly beneficial to the mentee, mentor and organisation overall.

 What is WorkTok?